-If you are five years or older, it’s time to get your COVID-19 vaccine!
-As a person with Type 1 diabetes, you may be wondering if and where you can get yours.
+If you are 5 years or older, it’s time to get your COVID-19 vaccine!
+As a person with type 1 diabetes, you may be wondering if and where you can get yours.
 Vaccines.gov is a vetted place to find a convenient vaccination appointment.
 Most drug stores and pharmacies have vaccines available (some are walk-in, some by appointment).
 You can also look up your state health department.
 Each state generally has a special COVID-19 page where they list COVID-19 vaccine locations.

 If you aren’t having any luck finding a vaccine appointment, reach out to your healthcare provider.
-Remember to be kind and patient — healthcare providers are carrying an immense amount and they may not have an answer for you immediately.
+Remember to be kind and patient—healthcare providers are carrying an immense amount and they may not have an answer for you immediately.

-Should people with T1D get the vaccine?
+Should people with type 1 diabetes (T1D) get the vaccine?

-It’s important to remember that having Type 1 diabetes does not seem to put anyone more at risk for contracting the novel coronavirus, but other factors like older age, high-exposure employment, consistently elevated blood glucose levels, or other non-diabetes related health factors like obesity and hypertension may increase your risk of infection.
+It’s important to remember that having type 1 diabetes does not seem to put anyone more at risk for contracting the novel coronavirus, but other factors like older age, high-exposure employment, consistently elevated blood glucose levels, or other non-diabetes related health factors like obesity and hypertension may increase your risk of infection.

 We also know that diabetes care itself is made far more complicated after contracting COVID-19 and protecting anyone with diabetes from getting COVID-19 is our ultimate goal.
 That’s why we encourage everyone with diabetes to get vaccinated as soon as possible.

 In August 2021, the FDA granted full approval of the Pfizer/BioNTech vaccine for ages 16 and older.
 In November 2021, the Pfizer/BioNTech vaccine was approved under an EUA (emergency use authorization) for people ages 5 and older.
 Trials for children and teens were done in separate waves and under equally strict guidelines.